Meet Our Team

 David Crowell spent 12+ years working for Sobeys

-in numerous departments and positions, including Budget Coordinator for Retail Operations.
+in numerous departments and positions, including Budget Coordinator for Retail Operations, and Retail Accounting.
 It was through his work at Sobeys and on Hyperion’s software steering committee that he was offered a position with Syncor International (a radio-pharmaceutical company) in Woodland Hills, CA. After 3+ years of experience in California, David decided it was time to come home to Canada.
 He found work in the west, mostly within the Co-operative Retail System as Controller and General Manager of various Co-op locations.
-Family issues brought him back to Nova Scotia and working again for Sobeys as a Retail Accountant.
 When he retired a couple of years later, he decided to dabble in the real estate market.
-When he noticed that the PCREN was looking for a Finance and Business Outreach, he jumped at the opportunity to help others trying to establish a new job in a new home (Province/Country).
+When he noticed that the PCREN was looking for a Finance and Business Outreach, he jumped at the opportunity to help others trying to establish a new job in a new home.

 david.crowell@pictoucountypartnership.com

-Becky Cowen, Manager of Workforce Development and Immigration
+Becky Cowen, Director of Immigration and Community Integration

 Becky joined the Pictou County Partnership team in November 2019.
 Originally from Moncton, New Brunswick, Becky has been on the move living in the U.K and throughout Atlantic Canada.
 Having now settled in Pictou County, Nova Scotia with her family, she wouldn’t want to be anywhere else.
 Becky holds a Bachelor of Arts Degree with an Honours in Socio-cultural Anthropology from the University of New Brunswick, and an Immigration Law Practitioner’s Diploma from the Canadian Society of Immigration Consultants.
 Becky leads the Partnership’s immigration programs including work with the Economic Mobility Pathways Pilot (EMPP) and the Kudos Employer Immigration Onboarding Program.